-SU3500 Cabinets
+SU4500 Cabinets

-There are three types of SU3500 cabinets used to create passage lanes: a Main cabinet, a Secondary cabinet, and a center (expansion) cabinet.
-A single passage lane consists of a Main cabinet and a Secondary cabinet [Figure 3].
-The center cabinet is used to create additional passage lanes with the addition of a single cabinet [Figure 4].
+There are three types of SU4500 cabinets used to create passage lanes: a Main Cabinet, a Secondary Cabinet, and a Center (Expansion) Cabinet.
+A single passage lane consists of a Main Cabinet and a Secondary Cabinet [Fig. 3].
+The Center Cabinet is used to create additional passage lanes with the addition of a single cabinet [Fig. 4].

 Each cabinet has an unsecured and secured side.
-Alvarado follows what we call the "right-hand rule."
-User status lights and card readers are always installed on the right-hand side as you enter the turnstile.
+Alvarado follows what we call the "right-hand rule" - user status lights and card readers are always installed on the right-hand side as you enter the turnstile.